codingadventures/LINQBridgeVs/README.md

 [LINQPad] (http://www.linqpad.net) it is to be installed beforehand.

 ##Acknowledgements

+Special thanks to JetBrains who has been supporting this project with its products.

 <a href="http://www.jetbrains.com/resharper/features/code_refactoring.html" alt="The best C# & VB.NET refactoring plugin for Visual Studio" title="The best C# & VB.NET refactoring plugin for Visual Studio">![alt text][resharper]</a>

 ## Compatibility